JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-test-app-broken-telemetry.png)

+The UWP app now simulates a machine which has stopped working.
+If this error is passed several times a minute, this is picked up by Stream Analytics.
+Let's check out the Azure Function

+## Receiving broken machines information in the Azure Function

+Machine telemetry with an error state are arriving at the Azure IoTHub.
+The Azure Function should pick thes up

-3. Telemetry will not arrive until Stream Analytics 'hops' to the next time frame.
-After that, you can see the telemetry arrive
+1. Telemetry will not arrive until Stream Analytics 'hops' to the next time frame.
+After that, you can see `telemetry arriving`

     ```
     2017-01-08T00:31:05.546 Function started (Id=b155de3d-c162-4fa4-a341-404ce83f5e84)